IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 ])
 ```

-This operator looks a lot like a CNOT on the output:
+This operator looks like a CNOT on the output:

 ```bash
  input    +---------+    input'